The Globe&Mail; dedicated half a page of the Report on Business section to managing your inbox today. People who work with me know that

 I don’t see it as impolite to not respond to E-mail: E-mail is by no means equivalent to a hand-written letter – it’s often more like a lengthy tweet, and I routinely ignore tweets – as I’m sure you do too.

-I do respond to anything that gets through the filter: new correspondents that have genuine questions (and are real people), people that made it to my VIP list, etc. will get a response — within 48 hours, not counting Sundays1.
+I do respond to anything that gets through the filter: new correspondents that have genuine questions (and are real people), people that made it to my VIP list, etc. will get a response – within 48 hours, not counting Sundays ((by my grandmother’s definition: any Christian holiday is a Sunday)).

 This means that if you want to get ahold of me quickly, E-mail is not the way to go: this may be frustrating to some of my colleagues sometimes, but I am usually available through several IM services, SMS, Skype or phone (if you do phone me and I don’t pick up, or if you IM me and I don’t answer, I’m probably in a meeting.
 Leave a message or try again later.
 Only VIPs are allowed to declare emergencies, and know what to do to declare one).